DFCI-CODEX-group/CODEX-custom-pipeline/README.md

 - In the video, Jasper gives step-by-step instructions for running the pipeline

-* need to give credit to segmentation devs: https://github.com/spreka/biomagdsb
+TODO: need to give credit to segmentation devs: https://github.com/spreka/biomagdsb